 Choose three settings to start, picking appropriate starting conditions for yourself.
 In each setting, you gain a race/species (if applicable), and age, roughly of your choice.
 Age choice is limited to those that are within range of the main 'characters' of the setting, if applicable.
-Thus, you could begin as an eleven year old in Harry Potter, but not a baby.
+Thus, if you later go to the Harry Potter world as a wizard, you could begin as an eleven year old, but not as a baby.

 Within the norms of your chosen species, any body is fine.
 To be clear, you (and companions) have a different body for each setting.
 Though, if humans are a normal species in the setting, you can have an identical copy of your body (or idealized body) in each, if you like.

 You also choose your starting powers, gifts, inborn traits, etc. Your Achievable Power in these starting settings, based on all of these choices, must be relatively low, among all the settings available.

 Many examples are given in Appendix 1, to give a better sense of what this means.
 One of your starting settings may be your current, real life, if you choose.

 Settings should have some degree of lore, some meat to sink your teeth into, or else the point of this imagination game is moot.
 The more 'realized' the setting, the better.
-Ultimately, the settings you'll be able to access can be any setting, including those from CYOAs, homebrew campaigns, or anything else.
+Ultimately, the settings you'll be able to access can be \any setting\, including those from CYOAs, homebrew campaigns, or anything else.